Diyckstra/terraform-provider-deyckstra/website/docs/d/iam_users.md

 ### Unsupported attributes

-~> **Note** These attributes may be present in the `terraform.tfstate` file but they have preset values and cannot be specified in configuration files.
+~> **Note** This attribute may be present in the `terraform.tfstate` file but it has a preset value and cannot be specified in configuration files.

-The following attributes are not currently supported: `path_prefix`.
+The following attribute is not currently supported: `path_prefix`.